satra124/emco-base-test/docs/design/gitops_support.md

 Update the secret.yaml with git username, git token, git repo name, and clustername.
 Ensure that the values are base64 encoded.

+By default monitor uses the core Git APIs for interacting with Git Server.

 ```
 apiVersion: v1
 kind: Secret